-Location/Building Grade Building Type Type of Support Level of Support Age Range Caseload FTE West Branch Area Jr./Sr. High School A Junior/Senior High School Building A building in which General Education programs are operated Itinerant Learning Support 13 to 16 17 0.5 West Branch Area Jr./Sr. High School A Junior/Senior High School Building A building in which General Education programs are operated Supplemental (Less Than 80% but More Than 20%) Learning Support 13 to 16 5 0.5
+Type of Support Level of Support Age Range Caseload FTE Itinerant Learning Support 13 to 16 17 0.5 Locations: West Branch Area Jr./Sr. High School A Junior/Senior High School Building A building in which General Education programs are operated

+Type of Support Level of Support Age Range Caseload FTE Supplemental (Less Than 80% but More Than 20%) Learning Support 13 to 16 5 0.5 Locations: West Branch Area Jr./Sr. High School A Junior/Senior High School Building A building in which General Education programs are operated